Equestrian statue of Joan of Arc (Washington, D.C.)

 Statue by Paul Dubois in Washington, D.C., U.S.

 Joan of Arc is a 1922 cast of the 1896 statue sculpted by French artist Paul Dubois.
-It is located in the center of the grand terrace at Meridian Hill Park, an urban park in Washington, D.C.
+It is located in the center of the grand terrace at Meridian Hill Park, an urban park in Washington, D.C., United States.
 The bronze statue rests on a granite base designed by McKim, Mead & White.
 It depicts French heroine, patron saint, and national symbol Joan of Arc riding into battle, wielding a sword as she looks towards the sky.
-It is the only equestrian statue in Washington, D.C., which depicts a woman.
+It is the only equestrian statue in Washington, D.C. that depicts a woman.
 It is one of several public artworks in the park.
 The statue is owned and maintained by the National Park Service, an agency of the United States Department of the Interior.

 The statue was a gift of the Society of Women of France of New York (Société des Femmes de France de New York).
 The dedication ceremony took place on January 6, 1922, with President Warren G. Harding and First Lady Florence Harding in attendance.
 Speeches were given by French Ambassador Jean Jules Jusserand and Secretary of War John W. Weeks.
 A 17-gun salute fired from Fort Myer was the first time the United States military had fired such a salute in honor of a woman.
-During its history, Joan of Arc has been repeatedly vandalized.
+Since its installation, Joan of Arc has been repeatedly vandalized.
 The sword has been stolen and replaced many times since the 1930s.
 The most recent restoration and sword replacement took place in 2018.

 Description

 Joan of Arc is an equestrian statue, with Joan of Arc riding a trotting horse, appearing to lead troops into battle.
-Her body is slightly twisted and in her right hand she holds a sword.
-Her right arm is raised behind her.
-In her left hand she holds the reins to her horse.
+Her body is slightly twisted, and she holds a sword in her right hand.
+Her right arm is raised behind her and her left hand is holding the horse's reins.
 The horse's front right foot and left back foot are in the air.
-She is wearing a helmet with a raised visor and she looks skywards.
-The bronze statue is 6 ft 10 in (2.08 m) tall and 6 ft (1.83 m) long.
-It rests on a three-tiered, sea green granite base measuring 4 ft 4in (1.32 m) tall and 11 ft (3.35 m) long.
+She is wearing a helmet with a raised visor, and she looks skywards.
+The bronze statue is 6 ft 10 in tall and 6 ft 2 in wide.
+It rests on a three-tiered, sea green granite base measuring 4 ft 4 in tall and 11 ft wide.
 Due to exposure to the elements, the statue has a green patina.

 The front of the base bears the inscription: